gevuong/Developer-Projects/CourseDirectoryApp/NOTES.md

 * This will render both routes because both paths contain "/", so router considers both routes to match URL.
 You'll need to add "exact path" to instruct Router to render component only if path matches URL exactly.
 // <Route path="/" component={ Home } />
 // <Route path="/about" component={ About } />

+* The <NavLink> component is a special version of <Link> that can change the appearance of a link when it's active.
+Meaning you are able to style the link.
+By default NavLink components have a className called "active".
+Can set to custom className using "activeClassName" prop.
+Also, can write active style using "activeStyle" prop.